Beaches (2017 film)

-Beaches is a 2017 American drama television film directed by Allison Anders from a screenplay by Nikole Beckwith and Kate Lanier.
-It is a remake of the 1988 film of the same name.
+Beaches is a 2017 American drama television film directed by Allison Anders and written by Nikole Beckwith and Kate Lanier.
+It is a remake of the 1988 film, based on the 1985 novel by Iris Rainer Dart.
 The film stars Idina Menzel and Nia Long.
 The film premiered on Lifetime on January 21, 2017.

 Premise

-Two friends, with different backgrounds, maintain a long-lasting friendship through childhood, love, and tragedy.
+Two friends, one being a professional and the other a performer, maintain a long-lasting friendship through childhood, love, and tragedy.